lc-3-2/llvm/README.md

 ### Options

-The LC-3.2 backend has several options to affect code generation.
-They are listed in `llvm/lib/Target/LC32CLOpts.cpp`, and they can be passed to `llc` with the `-mllvm` option in the driver.
+The LC-3.2 backend has several options and function attributes to affect code generation.
+The options are listed in `llvm/lib/Target/LC32CLOpts.cpp`, and they can be passed to `llc` with the `-mllvm` option in the driver.
+The attributes are listed at the very end of `clang/include/clang/Basic/Attr.td`, and they can be put on a function with the `__attribute__` syntax.

-One important option is `--lc_3.2-unsafe-cmp`.
-Usually, the backend cannot simply subtract two numbers to compare them, since that could lead to overflow.
-It is forced to pessimistically emit overflow checks, which have overhead.
-This option disables those checks - increasing speed at a potential cost of correctness.
-This option can also be applied on a per-function basis with `__attribute__((unsafe_cmp))`.

-Another set of options is `--lc_3.2-use-r4` and `--lc_3.2-use-r7`.
-The compiler can't take advantage of the global pointer, and the calling convention has the link register dead throughout the entire function's execution.
-These options reclaim these registers for allocation.
-By default, this is disabled so as to not confuse the students.

-Finally, there are the arithmetic options.
-The flag `--lc_3.2-max-repeated-add` controls how immediates are materialized.
-Up to a point, the backend will do repeated additions.
-After that, it will use `PSEUDO.LOADCONST*`.
-This flag controls the threshold.
-The flag `--lc_3.2-max-const-mul-hamming-weight` similarly controls how multiplications by constants are materialized.
-Up to a point, the backend will do shifts and adds, and after that it will use the libcall.
-Again, this flag controls the threshold.

-When compiling with the driver, there are some considerations for linking.
-First, there is no default linker script or C runtime.
-You have to provide those.
-Second and more importantly, the linker will try to find `-lc`, `-lm`, and `-lclang_rt.builtins-lc_3.2`.
-The first two can be suppressed with `-nostdlib`, and all three can be suppressed with `-nodefaultlibs`.

 ## Contributing